freaktechnik/get-firefox/README.md

 [archive.mozilla.org](https://archive.mozilla.org) change.

-It determines the file names using a helperfile built with the other packages, so it might break if the build infrastructure breaks.
+It determines the file names using a helperfile built with the other packages, so it might break if the build infrastructure changes.

 ## Installation